jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 \end{align}
 $$

-#### Second Term

-Solving this term is a bit more involved, and so we'll leave out an in-depth derivation here.
+Solving the $\frac{\partial \hat{y}_k}{\partial z_j^{[2]}}$ term is a bit more involved, and so we'll leave out an in-depth derivation here.
 If you'd like to dig into the nitty gritty here, a full derivation is provided in [Appendix: Softmax Gradient Derivation](#softmax-gradient-derivation).
 For now, just note that you can use the [quotient rule](https://en.wikipedia.org/wiki/Quotient_rule), along with splitting into different cases to solve.
-In the end, we find that
+In the end, we find the solution to be the following piecewise function:

 $$
 \begin{equation}